canjs/canjs/guides/getting-started-tutorial/observables.md

 ## Manipulating properties

-The [`attr`](../docs/can.Map.prototype.attr.html) method is used to read and write a property or properties from a Map or List.
+The [`attr`](../docs/can.Map.prototype.attr.html) method is used to read a property from, or write a property to a `can.Map` or `can.List`.

 ```
 pagination.attr('perPage');     // 25